cmacfie/brewery/readme.md

 I also chose to use no external libraries or frameworks, to make sure nothing fails because of dependencies.

+The function files uses camelCase, which is what I usually use.
+The CSS-files uses dashes instead, since this is a normal standard for CSS-files instead of camelCase.

 ## Installing

 The project can found on `https://github.com/cmacfie/brewery`